A multistep strategy for polynomial system solving over finite fields and a new algebraic attack on the stream cipher Trivium: Conclusions and further directions

 \section{Conclusions and further directions}

 In this paper we have shown that the multistep strategy is, in theory and in practice, a viable way to estimate and improve the complexity of solving polynomial systems over finite fields.
 Although the neat stream cipher \Trivium\ remains secure after our algebraic attack based on this solving strategy, we obtain a relevant reduction to $2^{106.2}$ of the required complexity with respect to previous attacks of the same kind.

-In fact, the experimentation of the proposed method is only at the beginning and we believe that an extended optimization of the many parameters of the multistep strategy together with possible advances in solving algorithms will make this technique even more effective as a tool to evaluate the security level of a cryptographic system.
+Indeed, the experimentation of the proposed method is only at the beginning and we believe that a further optimization of the multiple parameters of the multistep strategy, along with continuous progress in solving algorithms, will make this technique even more effective as a tool to assess the security level of a cryptographic system.
 Of course, the multistep strategy is a general algorithm that could also be useful outside the cryptographic context.

 As a further direction in this line of research, we suggest that the limitation of the number of remaining variables can be generalized to bounds involving other critical indicators that a polynomial system could be difficult to solve, such as the degree of its equations, their density, a theoretical value of the solving degree and so on.
+Of course, these choices heavily depend on the kind of polynomial system solver one wants to use since the multistep strategy can employ any of them.

-In general, we believe that the concept of statistical evaluation of the complexity of a polynomial system over a finite field is promising and requires further investigation.
+To conclude, we believe that the concept of statistical evaluation of the complexity of a polynomial system over a finite field is promising and requires further investigation.